SpenceKonde/DxCore/megaavr/extras/EA_first_look.md

 INLVL is here despite the absence of MVIO

-Same reset and UPDI pin alternate funcions as DD.
+Same reset and UPDI pin alternate functions as DD.

 RTC gets a similar treatment to port in terms of event generation from the PIT, it has an 8 bit register with two 4-bit bitfields to control the two event outputs, which will toggle oncce per 2^(groupcode) prescaled RTC clocks.
 This is less powerful than what we have now, but less burden of remembering which event channels can do what frequencies.